SOFTS-Arabica coffee falls to 3-week low; sugar slides

 SUGAR

-* Dealers said the market still remained underpinned by a diminishing outlook for production in India, which could limit further exports this season.
+* Dealers said the market still remained underpinned by a diminishing outlook for production in India, which could limit further exports this season, but they noted improved outlook for the new Brazilian crop.

+* Consultancy Datagro on Wednesday raised its estimate for Brazil's centre-south sugar production to 38.3 million tonnes.

-* France's largest sugar and ethanol group Tereos said on Wednesday it plans to close its sugar activities in its factory in Escaudoeuvres, northern France.
+* France's largest sugar and ethanol group Tereos said it plans to close its sugar activities in its factory in Escaudoeuvres, northern France.

 COCOA